Aminekham/Introduction-To-Computational-Thinking-And-Data-Science/README.md

 ## Contributing

 Contributions to this repository are welcome!
-If you find any issues or have suggestions for improvement, please submit an issue or pull request following the [contribution guidelines](CONTRIBUTING.md).
+If you find any issues or have suggestions for improvement
 ## License

 This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code and materials for educational and personal purposes.